 Do you think your spouse is a narcissist because you may be attracted to such people as a result of a narcissistic mother?

 If you think you have a narcissistic mother, there are some things you will need to consider.

 Your personality has probably been manipulated and repressed by the narcissist.
 It has never been allowed to develop.
 This is something that will need to be addressed at some stage if you don't want to continue as your mother tried to mould you.

-Another important decision is whether you continue to have contact or not with a narcissistic mother.
+Another important decision is whether you continue to have contact or not with an abusive, narcissistic mother.
 This is a personal decision but oftentimes a period of no contact allows the victim time to undo the mind control and should be seriously considered.

 Your siblings will have been heavily influenced by her as well.
 And although you have realized what has been going on, they may not.
 Do you try to educate them about your narcissistic mother or not?
 Again this is a personal decision based on personal circumstances.

 Learn more about narcissistic behavior, dealing with a narcissist, the effects of a controlling mother and healing from emotional abuse...

 Return from Narcissistic Mother to What Is Narcissistic Personality Disorder